Mitch Vogel spills the beans on joining beloved television series ‘Bonanza’

 “David decided to cast Rudy Ramos as a half-Pawnee, half-white youth named Wind, so he wrote the part of Jamie Hunter for Bonanza.
 The first appearance of Jamie was in ‘A Matter of Faith’ — the rainmaker episode [broadcast on September 20, 1970; the second episode from season 12].

 “David actually didn’t tell me that I was going to be a series regular.
 He kinda said, ‘You can come and stay with us.’
 But it wasn’t a commitment at that point for a series.
 I guess David wanted to see how the character would resonate with people.
 Apparently it resonated well.
 He officially asked me to join the cast not long after.
 It was quite exciting to be asked to do something like that without having to audition or anything [laughs].”

 Now that CBS/Paramount Home Entertainment is releasing complete seasons of Bonanza on DVD after decades of inactivity, would Vogel participate in a commentary track if asked?
-“I would love to do that,” admitted the soft-spoken gentleman.
-“However, since the eighth season is the most recent release, it’s gonna be awhile before they get to me” [laughs].
-As to what he would like to communicate to fans of the family-themed program, Vogel paused for a moment and replied, “I’m really grateful that Bonanza has touched people like it has.
+“I would love to do that,” admits the soft-spoken gentleman.
+As to what he would like to communicate to fans of the family-themed program, Vogel pauses for a moment and says, “I’m really grateful that Bonanza has touched people like it has.
 May God bless them.”

 ‘Little House on the Prairie’ star Michael Landon did something useful with his life

 Michael Landon persists as one of my favorite actors who was hands down the most popular television star ever.
 For a…